xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-10-gutless-vile-apparition-katorga-and-tumour-at-spit.md

 ![gutless](/images/gutless1.JPG)

 Over the road from Spit, the 10:30 coach that my friends and I were trying to catch did not arrive at  10:30, or 11:00...
-A comforting voice over a loudspeaker told everyone waiting for a coach to "stand by and see what happens", later telling us that a replacement coach would come shortly after, "fingers crossed".
+A comforting voice over a speaker told everyone waiting for a coach to "stand by and see what happens", later telling us that a replacement coach would come shortly after, "fingers crossed".
 Very reassuring.
 <br>
 <br>
 Approaching 12:00, an empty coach finally arrived and took us home, bringing us back by 2:00 <333